RichardRosenblat/anima-engine-docs/non-goals.md

 ## 8. No Unbounded Self-Modification

-DAUGHTER cannot rewrite her own core logic.
+ANIMA cannot rewrite her own core logic.

 She will not: